bdpennington/tooling-1-slides/slides.md

 # Dependencies Example

-Let's look at the dependencies for the `@futuri/futuri-ui-kit` package.
+Let's look at the dependencies for the ui-kit package.

 ```json{all|1-3|4-6|7-|all}
   "dependencies": {